 - more complex, making monitoring and troubleshooting increasingly costly. - 2.
 For writing code partners, becomes more complicated.
-It is not only about the physical volume of code (creating a shared component communicate with queues is not that complex of an engineering task) but also about anticipating every endpoint possibly respond to slowly.
-With synchronous endpoints, we assume by default that they respond within a reasonable time, less than a response timeout (which. tvpical for applications, means that just a spinner might be shown to a user).
+It is not only about the physical volume code (creating a shared component communicate with queues is not that complex of an engineering task) but also about anticipating every endpoint possibly respond to slowly.
+With synchronous endpoints, we assume by default that they respond within a reasonable time, less than a timeout (which. typical response for applications, means that just a spinner might be shown to a user).
 With asynchronous endpoints, we don't have such a guarantee as it's simply impossible to provide one. - 3.
-Employing task queues might lead to some problems specific to the queue technology itself, i.e., not related to the business logic of the request handler: - tasks might be "lost" and never processed - events might be received in the wrong order or processed twice, which might affect public interfaces - under the task identifier, wrong data might be published (corresponding to some other task) or the data might be corrupted.
+Employing task queues might lead to some problems specific to the queue technology itself, i.e., not related to the business logic of the request handler: - tasks might be "lost" and never processed - under the task identifier, wrong data might be published (corresponding to some other task) or the data might be corrupted.